Skip to content Skip to side menu

 Wiggins Fork & Rams Horn: A History

-These are a collection of Facebook posts, Gene posted about the history fo Wiggins Fork and Rams Horn.
-This is currently an ongoing project and will continue to be updated.
-We welcome anyone with stories about their time at these locations.
+These are a collection of Facebook posts Gene posted about the history of Wiggins Fork and Rams Horn.
+Most of the area is now a protected wilderness, but there are a few small areas you may still rockhound in.
+We welcome anyone with stories about their own time at these locations.
 Please comment on this post or send your stories to webmaster@thegemshop.com

 April 17, 2015